MarktW86/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/Get-AzureRmResourceGroupDeploymentOperation.md

 ```

 ### -ApiVersion
-When set, indicates the version of the resource provider API to use.
+Specifies the version of the resource provider API to use.
 If not specified, the API version is automatically determined as the latest available.

 ```yaml